 You've already gotten pretty far and likely have gotten a basic report up and running.
 This is a great start, but open source is constantly changing and integrating this process into your continuous workflow is critical for staying on top of issues.

 The last step to a production-live process is to ask FOSSA to continuously update your open source inventory and provide feedback to your team using the right channels.

 If you used Quick Import to bring in your project, Automated Updates will already be enabled every new version of your code.
 To check, you can go to Project > Settings > Update Hooks to view the status and frequency of your updates.

-If you integrated using the Local Plugin, you will need to configure Automated Updates by installing the plugin and copying configuration into your CI.
+If you integrated using the CLI, you will need to configure Automated Updates by installing the CLI and copying configuration into your CI.
 See relevant documentation below: